 Out of School Payment Plan

 A former student no longer actively enrolled with the institution (inclusive of withdrawn, dismissed, or graduated) may owe a balance.
 If a balance remains on a student’s account, a final statement will be mailed.
 The former student may be eligible for an Out of School Payment Plan, but missed payments may result in cancellation of the payment plan and prevent the former student from future participation in this payment plan option.
 A service fee will be assessed if a payment plan is established.
 Official and unofficial transcripts and diplomas will not be released until the balance is paid in full.
 If the balance is not paid in full, a payment plan is not set up within 90 days of the withdrawal date, or the former student is past due on a payment plan, the balance will be sent to a collection agency.
 The institution reserves the right to cancel or not qualify a former student for a payment plan option.

 Courses dropped during the Add/Drop period will be refunded 100% of tuition and course fees.
 Courses dropped after the Add/Drop period will be subject to a partial refund of tuition only, according to the refund schedule below.* Please note that adding or dropping courses may change the enrollment status, which may result in changes to financial aid.

 The refund schedule week begins on Monday and ends on Sunday.
 Contact the Office of Student Accounts with questions.

-*The study abroad program fee for courses is 100% non-refundable past the Add/Drop deadline.
+*The study abroad program fee for courses is 100% non-refundable past the Add/Drop deadline of the on-ground semester, even if the study abroad course is scheduled to run in the second term of the semester, i.e. fall II, spring II, summer II.
 The field experience fee is 100% non-refundable after the student signs the international fee agreement, regardless of when the student may drop the course or withdraw from the program.